mgeier/insipid-sphinx-theme-nursery/doc/customization.rst

-For more information and inspiration, have a look at the ``insipid`` theme's sources and at the aforementioned :doc:`theming` page.
+For more information and inspiration, have a look at the ``insipid`` theme's sources and at the aforementioned :doc:`usage/theming` page.